DavidFricker/web-request-routing/README.md

 #### getParsedUrlParameters
 Fetch parsed elements of the request path.
 Returns the parsed value from the request URI using the request route.
 For example, if the template route path were 'path/to/article/{article_id}', the requested URI were 'path/to/article/4455', then the array [article_id => 4455] would be passed to this method.
-This would then be acceisble by the following method call `getParsedUrlParameters('article_id')`
+This would then be accessible by the following method call `getParsedUrlParameters('article_id')`

+## Bugs
+Bug reports welcome, please included details to reproduce the bugs.
+Commits are also very welcome for bug fixes, features, or refactoring.

 ## License
 Released under the MIT license.